-These pictures and the evidence for Michael’s vitiligo have been around since the 1980s, yet I know that I’ve never seen them published in any mainstream articles regarding his illness.
+These pictures and the evidence for Jackson’s vitiligo have been around since the 1980s, yet I know that I’ve never seen them published in any mainstream articles regarding his illness.
 When discussing his vitiligo they’ll post a picture of him in maybe 1980 and then one from 1991 onwards to show the dramatic change as though he woke up one morning without any pigment.
 They also never show any photos of him with the patches of color he had left and try to make it seem as though he was now a universal “white” color when in reality he wasn’t.
 In the 2005 court case even the accuser, Gavin Arvizo, wrongly stated that he believed Jackson was one universal white color.

 Michael also suffered from another autoimmune disease, discoid lupus.
 Suffering from one autoimmune disease increases the chances of also suffering from another.
 His lupus was skin specific (with some lung and rheumatic pain) and also had an impact on his overall appearance.

 Coroner statement confirming the diagnosis:

 “The decedent’s overall skin has patches of light and dark pigmented areas.

 There is focal depigmentation of the skin, particularly over the anterior chest and abdomen, face and arms.”